polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ```

 When the transfer has completed, press `CTRL+C` in the hss serial console to return to the hss console.
-To load into Linux, type `boot` in the hss console.
+To boot into Linux, type `boot` in the hss console.
 U-Boot and Linux will use MMUART1.
+When Linux boots, log in with the username `root` & the password `microchip`.

 ### Preparing an SD Card (for MPFS & LC-MPFS)
 Add an SD card to boot your system (16 GB or 32 GB).
 If the SD card is auto-mounted, first unmount it manually.